jkroepke/openvpn-auth-oauth2/README.md

 # openvpn-auth-oauth2

-openvpn-auth-oauth2 is a management client for OpenVPN that handles the authentication of connecting users against OIDC providers like Azure AD, GitHub or Keycloak.
+openvpn-auth-oauth2 is a management client for OpenVPN that handles the SSO authentication of connecting users against OIDC providers like Azure AD, GitHub or Keycloak.

 ## Version requirements